 Due to these features, the waterfall method is best for projects with a physical outcome such as the construction of houses, buildings, automobiles, etc. The designs have been tried and tested, the end products are difficult to change, and the timelines can be easily predicted.

 In contrast, the Agile methodology is best used when the issues that need addressing are still unclear or are constantly changing.
 It could be viewed as an explorative method of finding solutions.
 As can be seen from the provided image, the problem is analyzed and defined, the solution is designed and implemented, and it is then tested.
 Whatever the results of the test might be, the process reiterates with new data.
 This way, problems can be addressed as the project progresses, the solution itself can change, and the budget and timelines will vary.

 Due to its nature, the Agile methodology is best used for Social Media applications, marketing campaigns, informational websites, and mobile games!
-As more and more people use these products, data can be acquired on how to improve these services and then updates can be made, and the cycle continues.
+As more and more people use these products, data can be acquired on how to improve these services, and then updates can be made, and the cycle continues.

 Most Common Agile Methodologies

 When learning about Agile, two variations always come to mind - Scrum and Kanban.
 At this point, Mr. Amarado asked some of the participants if they are familiar with these two.
-Sure enough a few said that they are currently using, or have used these in the past.
+Sure enough, a few said that they are currently using, or have used these in the past.

-In this framework, a team commits to a small increment that is potentially shippable conducted throughout set intervals called sprints.
+In this framework, a team commits to a small increment that is potentially shippable and conducted throughout set intervals called sprints.
 Members of the team adopt specific roles, create artifacts, and hold regular ceremonies.

 The Agile Attributes, Values, and Principles